mikful/mike-blog/_posts/2020-06-05-Udacity-Capstone-Part-1-Definition-and-Data.md

-If you have any questions or feedback about this post, I'd be very happy to hear it.
+If you have any questions or feedback about this post, I'd be very happy to hear them.
 Please contact me at my GitHub or Twitter using the links below.